 “The soul is healed by being with children.” ~Fyodor Dostoevsky

-Here are 5 great lessons a child can teach an adult:
+Without further ado, here’s a list of five great lessons a child can teach an adult:

 Enjoy the present moment

-If a man starts crying when he is sad, people might think he has a weak personality.
+Adults, however, tend to suppress themselves.
+They choose to hide their true thoughts and emotions so as to feel less vulnerable.
+Because they are continuously concerned about what other people think of them, they prefer to act “normal.”
+If an adult man starts crying when he is sad, people might think he has a weak personality.
 If he dances when he is happy, people might think he has gone crazy.
-Afraid of this to happen, most adults choose to wear a social mask to hide their true self from others.
-But this is very energy consuming: they exert tremendous amounts of effort to keep themselves in this state of hypocrisy, which only helps them become neurotic and develop all sorts of psychological issues.
+Afraid of this kind of reactions, most adults choose to wear a social mask to hide their true self from others.
+But this is very energy consuming — they exert tremendous amounts of effort to keep themselves in this state of hypocrisy, which causes them to become neurotic and develop all sorts of psychological issues.

 Playfulness is the very salt of life.
 It is what makes life worth living — without it, life becomes a drudgery, a burden, a slow torture.

 Admire the world

+Children admire the world and find deep joy just by experiencing what’s around them.
+They are curious to find out more about the reality of existence — they want to explore, to experiment, to learn and discover.
 Adults, however, have lost the capacity to admire.
-They have been so used to their stressed and miserable lives that they don’t pay attention at all to the beauty this world is continuously offering us, and hence can’t appreciate it.
-To them, everything looks ordinary and boring–they have become insensitive to this wonder-full existence.
+They have been so used to their stressful and miserable lives that they don’t pay attention at all to the beauty our world has to offer, and hence can’t appreciate it.
+To them, everything looks just ordinary and boring.

-To be innocent means to be free of shame and guilt, to have an open mind and a trusting heart, and to have pure intentions.
+Look deep into a small child’s eyes and you’ll get a glimpse of what innocence is.
+To be innocent means to be free of shame and guilt, to have an open mind and a trusting heart, as well as pure intentions.